Izzilab/MatriCom-analyses/CS/README.md

 ---

 ### Part 3 - ECM-RECEPTOR COMMUNICATIONS
-Next, we took a subset of communications which represent an ECM-receptor gene pairs where fibroblasts are the *sender* population [7].
+Next, we took the subset of communication pairs which represent an ECM-ECM receptor gene pairs where fibroblasts are the *sender* population [7].
 We identified unique ligand and receptor genes [8,9] and found the contribution of communications per receiver population to the fibroblast ECM-receptor network [10], relative to the size of both populations in the original scRNA-seq dataset.
 ```R
 # Fibroblast ECM-Receptors